Svaught598/digital-garden/IDK, Games or something/Collision Detection.md

 ## Small Objects Moving Fast

 This collision detection method doesn't work for entities that are sufficiently small, fast, or both.
 Small/fast entities tend to tunnel through collision blocks when they have a $dx$ or $dy$ value greate enough that their "potential position" is on the other side of a collision block.
 If entities are moving that fast, you can check a subset of the potential positions along the way.
-So instead of checkout positions $(x,y)$ and $(x+dx,y)$ for instance, you would check positions
+So instead of checkout positions $(x,y)$ and $(x+dx,y)$ for instance, you would check positions:

-$$(x,y), (x+1*dx/n,y), (x+2*dx/n,y)...(x+n*dx/n,y)$$
+$(x,y), (x+1*dx/n,y), (x+2*dx/n,y)...(x+n*dx/n,y)$

 Where $n$ is sufficiently large (but not too large) to capture all intermediate tiles.